 - Tribal Treaty Rights in the Section 106 Process is an information paper reminding federal agencies to consider potential Tribal treaty rights as the Section 106 process is initiated.

-- Improving Tribal Consultation in Infrastructure Projects The ACHP offers this report in response and recognition that a great many of the issues raised during the Department of Interior, Department of Justice, and the Army meetings in 2016 concerning Indian Tribes’ input in federal infrastructure decisions are about or related to the Section 106 process.
+- Improving Tribal Consultation in Infrastructure Projects is a report in response to and recognition of many of the issues raised during the Department of Interior, Department of Justice, and the Army meetings in 2016 concerning Indian Tribes’ input in federal infrastructure decisions are about or related to the Section 106 process.

-- Information Paper on Cultural Landscapes This paper addresses the topic of identifying and considering the role of indigenous places and landscapes in Section 106, as well as in non-Section 106 contexts.
+- Information Paper on Cultural Landscapes addresses the topic of identifying and considering the role of indigenous places and landscapes in Section 106, as well as in non-Section 106 contexts.